 10. Do not stop promoting

-Just because it's 'free' doesn't mean it is promoted any less than a paid release, in fact it gives you the tools to market and engage your fan base and build new ones.
-Artists promote one album for 1-4 years.
-Don't stop promoting your music just because it is already available
+Just because it's free doesn't mean it should be promoted any less than a paid release, in fact it can give you the tools to market and engage your fan base and build new ones at the same time.
+Many artists promote the same album for 1 to 4 years, so don't stop promoting your music just because it's been available for a while.

 There you have it - 10 rules for giving away your music for free.